Implementing a feature to select and copy a range with one click using Vanilla JS

 summary

-I've taken up quite a bit of space on selecting strings, but what do you think?
+I've taken up quite a bit of space just explaining how to select text, but what do you think?

 1